 As with most issues around building strong families, a strong start to creating healthy communication starts with us.
 Mindfulness is the practice of becoming aware of and present with our feelings.
 Think about how your body feels when your emotions are running high or when you are stressed.
 Learn how to link your thoughts and feelings with your physical state by observing your responses in good and challenging moments.

-If this awareness is a challenge, we highly recommend that you seek counseling or professional help to guide you to build health self-awareness.
+If this awareness is a challenge, we highly recommend you seek counseling or professional help to build healthy self-awareness.
 When you are aware of your thoughts and feelings, you can be present for the child’s thoughts and feelings without being reactionary or triggered, thus communicating safety to the child.

 2. Model openness.